debrakao/codex/codex.md

 - I should create a new monthly report on the first of every month.
 - I should create a new yearly report every year on my birthday.
 - I should strive to know what I really believe, and to make sure my beliefs work well together.
-- I should not dilly-dally.
+- I should admit to being the maker of my own meaning.
-- I should be my word.
+- I should become more open-minded over time.
 - I should have good intentions.
-- I should admit to being the maker of my own meaning.
-- I should not feel sorry for myself and avoid competitive suffering.
+- I should not feel sorry for myself.
 - I should have a vision that I'm striving for.
 - I should rally others with my vision.
 - I should be the change I want to see.